 Ballot:

-Change Note (a) to “The dimension may be increased to avoid splitting….”
+Change Note (a) to “The dimension shall be permitted to be increased to avoid splitting….”

 Ballot Item 2016-1-04: Revise Section 8.2.2 as proposed

 Rationale: PRR 410-2011 has been adopted by the 2015 International Building Code and International Residential Code.
 When the standard was adopted, ICC identified some wording in the standard as non-mandatory.
 This revision is intended to address this issue.